singlapriyanka315/bookmyshow/README.md

 - Splash screen is also added and for icons Flutter-icons are used.
 - Without internet connectivity user can't move forward from splash screen.
 - App is responding for every action done by user.

-https://user-images.githubusercontent.com/66158960/210514921-3c60cb5e-3948-4613-9c1d-467e91b41477.mov
+- Lastly, errors are handled in case of no internet connection or any other error. https://user-images.githubusercontent.com/66158960/210514921-3c60cb5e-3948-4613-9c1d-467e91b41477.mov